orlamadden/hello-world-apparel/README.md

 - When users click on a product card, they are taken to the details page of the selected product.
 - If a super user is logged in, they have easy access to edit or delete a product.

+#### Pagination

+- Pagination was implemented using Paginator.
+- A maximum of 12 products is displayed per page.

 ### Product details page

 #### Listing details